 On the night of June 9, 1995, a blond haired, blue eyed 6-year-old girl named Morgan Nick was chasing fireflies with two friends, Jessica and Tye, in the parking lot of a Little League Baseball game in Alma, AR.
-After about 15 minutes, around 10:45pm, she stopped at the rear bumper of her mother’s Nissan Stanza to empty sand out of her shoe, while her friends stopped at the front of the car to do the same.
+After about 15 minutes, around 10:45pm, she stopped at the rear bumper of her mother’s Nissan Stanza to empty sand out of her shoe.
+Her friends stopped at the front of the car to do the same.

-Shoes back on, her two friends headed back to the bleachers where Morgan’s mother, Colleen, had been sitting, within eyesight of the firefly game.
+Shoes back on, her two friends headed back to the bleachers.
+Morgan’s mother, Colleen, was there, within eyesight of the firefly game.
 The game was over and the parents and families were gathering up their belongings and children to head to the parking lot.

 Except one thing was horribly wrong.

-The two friends returned to the bleachers, but Morgan didn’t.
+The two friends returned to the bleachers.
+Morgan didn’t.

 The brief moment when she emptied her shoes was the last time anyone saw the quiet, cat loving, gum-chewing little girl.

-She disappeared without a trace and despite over 20 years of searching, praying and investigations, Morgan Nick remains a lost child, a little girl who represents every parent’s worst nightmare: that your child can disappear right before your eyes, in a place that you thought was safe, in a small, close-knit Southern town that still mourns and still searches 24 years after that heart-wrenching night.
+She disappeared without a trace.
+Despite over 20 years of searching, praying and investigations, Morgan Nick remains a lost child.
+A little girl who represents every parent’s worst nightmare: that your child can disappear right before your eyes.
+In a place that you thought was safe.
+In a small, close-knit Southern town that still mourns and still searches 24 years after that heart-wrenching night.

 An Ache That Never Disappears

 If you live in Alma, and especially if you move to Alma from “away,” the Morgan Nick case is one of the first things people mention in relation to this small Southern town of 5,000 people.
-In the 13 years I’ve lived here, I’ve realized that the story of Morgan, of her family, and of the aftermath of her disappearance is as much a part of Alma as it’s location on the map or it’s funny statue of Popeye in the park across from the police station.
+I’ve lived in Alma 13 years now.
+The story of Morgan, of her family, and of the aftermath of her disappearance is as much a part of Alma as its location on the map or its funny statue of Popeye in the park across from the police station.

 Morgan is Colleen’s child, but she is also Alma’s child.
 Countless people have stood beside Colleen through the years.
 Many have offered support, prayers and time spent investigating, organizing, and hoping against hope that one day, someday, one of the seemingly small actions performed will bring Alma’s lost child home where she belongs.

-On June 9, 1996, one year after Morgan’s disappearance, friends and family gathered on the ballfield near the parking lot where Morgan was last seen and released pink balloons to mark the tragic anniversary, a tradition that has been repeated in the years since.
+On June 9, 1996, one year after Morgan’s disappearance, friends and family gathered on the ballfield near the parking lot where Morgan was last seen.
+They released pink balloons to mark the tragic anniversary, a tradition that has been repeated in the years since.

-Also in 1996, Colleen Nick opened the doors of the Morgan Nick Foundation, a non-profit organization with the motto “Love always hopes.”
-Her mission was to help parents find their missing children, and ultimately, of course, to help bring Morgan Home.
-Eventually, Colleen moved to Alma with her other children, a son named Logan and a daughter named Taryn so she could be closer to the Foundation and the investigation.
+Also in 1996, Colleen Nick opened the doors of the Morgan Nick Foundation, a non-profit organization with the motto, “Love always hopes.”
+Her mission was to help parents find their missing children.
+Ultimately, the mission is to help bring Morgan home.
+Eventually, Colleen moved to Alma with her other children, a son named Logan and a daughter named Taryn, so she could be closer to the Foundation and the investigation.

-Since the foundation was started, it has provided services to more than 3,500 missing children and family members and reunited 40+ families.
-Plus, the MNF provided resources and information to law enforcement, education to schoolchildren, and help and support to lawmakers working to make better laws around missing and exploited children.
+Since the foundation opened, it has provided services to more than 3,500 missing children and family members and reunited 40+ families.
+Plus, the MNF provides resources and information to law enforcement, education to schoolchildren, and help and support to lawmakers working to make better laws around missing and exploited children.

-In 2019, on the 24th anniversary of Morgan’s disappearance, Colleen still lives in Alma and runs the Morgan Nick Foundation in a small building just down the road from the Primary and Middle schools.
+In 2019, on the 24th anniversary of Morgan’s disappearance, Colleen still lives in Alma.
+The Morgan Nick Foundation resides in a small building just down the road from the Primary and Middle schools.
 Every year, the balloon release on June 9 marks the passing of another year without Morgan.
-Every year, there is still hope that this will be the year that the one small piece of information needed will surface and will lead to the answers everyone has been searching for.
+Every year, there is still hope that this will be the year.
+This will be the year that one small piece of information will surface and lead to the answers everyone has been searching for.

 The Facts of Morgan’s Disappearance

-Morgan and her mother attended the baseball game in Alma together, while a family member watched Colleen’s other two children.
-They sat with friends and watched the games most of the night, but as 10 pm approached, Morgan was restless, as any 6-year-old would be.
-Her mother was reluctant to let Morgan go with Jessica and Tye to chase fireflies, but was convinced it was safe because she could easily see the field from where she was sitting in the bleachers.
+Morgan and her mother attended the baseball game in Alma together.
+A family member watched Colleen’s other two children.
+Morgan and Colleen sat with friends and watched the games most of the night.
+As 10 pm approached, Morgan became restless, as any 6-year-old would be.
+Her mother was reluctant to let Morgan go with Jessica and Tye to chase fireflies.
+She was finally convinced it was safe because she could easily see the field from where she was sitting in the bleachers.

-The games wrapped up around 10:45pm, and the 300+ in attendance started to head to their cars.
-This was when Jessica and Tye ran back to the bleacher area to meet their families, assuming that Morgan was doing the same after emptying her shoes.
+The games wrapped up around 10:45pm.
+The 300+ in attendance started to head to their cars.
+This was when Jessica and Tye ran back to the bleacher area to meet their families.
+They assumed that Morgan was doing the same after emptying her shoes.
 But when Colleen saw Tye and Jessica, but not Morgan, the first burst of confusion and panic set in.

-She asked the children where Morgan was, and they told her Morgan was at Colleen’s car emptying her shoes.
-When Colleen arrived at her car, there was no sign of Morgan.
-She approached one of the Little League coaches, and together they talked with Jessica and Tye about the last few moments before Morgan went missing.
+She asked the children where Morgan was.
+They told her Morgan was at Colleen’s car emptying her shoes.
+When Colleen went to her car, there was no sign of Morgan.
+She approached one of the Little League coaches.
+Together they talked with Jessica and Tye about the last few moments before Morgan went missing.

 This is when the first accounts of the “creepy” man with the red truck were told.